XinFinOrg/XinFin-ChainLink/README.md

 There are two main implications:

 1. The connection of Chainlink to Xinfin Network allows for the growth of all types of oracles on Xinfin Network to power exchanges, other oracle needs, and bridge Web2 technology with Web3.
-1. The specific implementation of using SMS to interact with the blockchain has the potential for opening access to Web3 for users without good internet connection in areas across the world.
-Or simply, text-based interactions with smart contracts for simplicity and convenience.

 ## Setup Steps